Professor of Film & Television Studies

 Karl Schoonover holds an M.A. and Ph.D. in Modern Culture and Media from Brown University as well as an B.A. from Hampshire College (Amherst, Massachusetts).
 He has written widely on topics including film theory, slow cinema, the representation of toxic waste, photographic hoaxes, stardom in the 1970s, and many aspects of Italian cinema.
 His most recent book was awarded the Katherine Singer Kovács award for outstanding monograph in film and media studies.
 Currently, he is co-investigator on the AHRC Major Research Project 'Producers and Production Practice in the History of Italian Cinema, 1949-1975' (2016-2019).
 He was co-investigator on the AHRC-funded 'Global Queer Cinema' project (2011-2013).
 He serves on the editorial boards of the journals the Journal of Cinema and Media Studies (formerly Cinema Journal) and Film Criticism.
-He is an advisory board member for Routledge's Remapping World Cinema book series and is co-founder of a scholarly caucus for art historians and visual culture researchers within the international Society for Cinema and Media Studies called CinemArts.
+He is an advisory board member for Routledge's Remapping World Cinema book series and co-founded of a scholarly caucus for art historians and visual culture researchers within the international Society for Cinema and Media Studies called CinemArts.
 He work has been translated and published in Portuguese, Italian, Turkish, and Japanese.

 My research explores the relationship of cinema aesthetics to political change.
 I am also interested in the history of film theory, particularly its engagement with questions of realism, temporality, excess, obscenity, and the photographic image.